Amphibious vehicle: Buses

 Amfibus amphibious buses made by Dutch Amphibious Transport (DAT) in Nijmegen, Netherlands are used to operate tours of Amsterdam, Rotterdam and Lübeck, under the Splashtours brand.
 The buses have a Volvo chassis and carry 43 passengers.
 The operation started in 2010 in Katendrecht, Rotterdam, was copied in Amsterdam in 2011 but suspended in 2012 after technical problems, and then relaunched in 2019.
 A tour of Lübeck was launched in 2014.
 In 2010 it was tested as a replacement for the ferry at Renfrew, Scotland, but not adopted.
 A similar service, using different vehicles, operates in Porto.

 Boats

 Some amphibious vehicles, rather than being designed for land transport with the ability to cross water, are designed as water-transport vehicles with the ability to travel on land.
 The distinction is that the vehicles are designed to be high performing on water, with the land transport ability added to give additional functionality, rather than being the main function.
-Sealegs Amphibious Craft are an example of this, which are a range of aluminium fabricated boats (mostly RIBs) designed and manufactured in Auckland, New Zealand.
-These craft can travel up to 39 knots on water, but travel at only 7.5 km/hr on land, showing the preference for water performance in design.
-Various versions of this type of amphibious boat design have been produced, including the Iguana Yacht (covered in the "Tracked" section below).
+Sealegs Amphibious Craft are an example of this, which are a range of aluminium three-wheeled fabricated boats (mostly RIBs) designed and manufactured in Auckland, New Zealand since 2005.
+These craft can travel up to 39 knots on water, but travel at only 7.5 km/h on land, showing the preference for water performance in design.
+Various versions of this type of amphibious boat design have been produced, including the French Iguana Yacht, an amphibious motorboat featuring all-terrain tracks (covered in the "Tracked" section below).